 Some companies also offer interviews with selected caregivers after the initial consultation and before services begin.
 This ensures their skills and personality will be a good match with the person receiving care.

 It is important to keep in mind that the first few home care visits function as a kind of “warming up” period.
 However, if there is a major personality clash or some discomfort remains after a couple of shifts, the company should be happy to assign a different companion or aide who is a better fit.

 Initiating a clear communication plan with the company is an important part of monitoring a loved one’s care.
 Typically, the individual paying for home care services can dictate who is able to receive updates and who is off limits.

 - Ask about policies for communicating with you and other interested parties.

 The same applies if the person arranging care has power of attorney (POA) for the care recipient.
-The company should receive a copy of POA documents for their files.
+The company should receive a copy of their POA documents for their files.

 - Ask about additional costs if care reports are something you are interested in.